Chicligasta Department

 Chicligasta Department is a department located in the southwest area of the Tucumán Province, Argentina.
 At the 2001 census, the department had a population of 75,133, making it the fourth most populous in the province and the most populous one in southern Tucumán.
-Chicligasta’s largest city, and its Department seat as well, is Concepción, with a population of about 50,000.
+Chicligasta’s largest city, and its Department seat as well, is Concepción, with a population of about 50,000 (2010 census [INDEC]).